paponius/UserScripts-papo/README.md

 ### Install in GM
 https://github.com/paponius/UserScripts-papo/raw/master/GM/obfuscator.user.js

+## GitHub enhancer

+Adds Size to file lists.
+There are Extensions for this, I just thought it would be simple and wanted to have something small for this.
+Turns out it wasn't.
+But my script is still smaller and specially faster, with loading animation, without fragmentation during load and without periodic checks.
+No setInterval/setTimeout.
+On the other hand, those extensions support private git and dir size.
+I did not need it yet, so did not implement it yet.

 ## keep alive

 Pings a server, to stay logged-in.

+> !
+Note: There is a horrible side-effect with method 2, this would (sometimes?) refresh page and remove unfinished text from forms.
+Also moves page up to top.

 > !
 2023 It did not work.
 Browsers did freeze JS on background Tabs.
   2025 It just works OK now.
 Browser updates maybe.